CBICA/NiChart_Tissue_Segmentation/README.md

 This package uses [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) (version 1) as a basis model architecture for the deep learning parts, [nipype](https://nipy.org/packages/nipype/index.html) for the workflow management and various other [libraries](requirements.txt).

-It is available both as an installable package, as well as a [docker container](https://hub.docker.com/repository/docker/aidinisg/nichart_dlmuse/general).
+It is available both as an installable package, as well as a [docker container](https://hub.docker.com/repository/docker/aidinisg/nichart_tissue_segmentation/general).
 Please see [Installation](#installation) and [Usage](#usage) for more information on how to use it.

 ## Installation

 1. Create a new conda env

     ```bash
-    conda create --name NCTissueSegmentation python=3.8
+    conda create --name NCTS python=3.8
-    conda activate NCTissueSegmentation
+    conda activate NCTS
     ```

     In one command:

     ```bash
-    conda create --name NCTissueSegmentation -y python=3.8 && conda activate NCTissueSegmentation
+    conda create --name NCTS -y python=3.8 && conda activate NCTS
     ```

 2. Clone and install NiChart_Tissue_Segmentation